In this tutorial we will look at how to meditate with mala beads [meditation beads], one of the best meditation tools.

 And there is also the tassel.

-A big part of the meditation beads’ meaning is based on the tassel.
+I love the meaning behind the tassel.
 How the different pieces of the string come together to form the tassel is said to represent oneness, like each person on Earth coming together to create one collective unconscious.

 Simply state your intention.